7 ¿Cuál es tu día festivo favorito?

 - Use a relative superlative to describe any aspect of Christmas in the U.S. and in Mexico that you learned from SuperHolly’s video.
 Modelo- Las canciones navideñas mexicanas son las más religiosas de todas porque incluyen Belén en muchas.
 La mejor bebida navideña de los Estados Unidos es el rompope (eggnog).

-In Chapter 7, you learned about holidays celebrated in the U.S. and Spanish-speaking countries, you asked questions with saber and conocer about Latinx holidays, and you discussed what you are going to celebrate this year and what you plan to give to others for the holiday season.
+In Chapter 7, you learned about holidays celebrated in the U.S. and Spanish-speaking countries, you asked questions with saber and conocer about Latinx holidays, and you discussed what you are going to celebrate this year and what you plan to give to others for the holiday season with the verb ir.
 Finally, you used relative and absolute superlatives to share your opinion about holiday traditions in both the U.S. and Spanish-speaking countries.